jembi/who-covid19-surveillance-package/README.md

 The input message will be sent through the OpenHIM.

 The OpenHIM channel is accessible on the endpoint <http://localhost:5001/covid19-surveillance>.
 Any client with the role **instant** can access the channel using basic authentication (`username and password`) or custom token authentication (`Authorization : Custom <Token>`)

+This flow makes some assumptions about the existing HAPI FHIR instance:

+- A Practitioner resource exists with FHIR ID `1844391y`

 ### Input